Our First (half)Year

 Can parents volunteer?

-That definitely aligns with our culture and we’d love to have help!
 As we accept new families, we’ll be asking for parents’ strengths so they can help with things they love.
 And we’ll need parent volunteer drivers for field trips!

 Can new families come in during the year?